 - ¼ cup water

-- ¾ tsp salt or as required
+- ¾ teaspoon salt or add as required

-- shake the bottle.
+- Shake the bottle.

-- refrigerate after the onions are pickled.
+- Refrigerate after the onions are pickled.